HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Methodology for Benchmarking

 \subsubsection{Performance Analysis}

-The \textsc{InceptionV3} model yielded the best performance with a top-$1$ accuracy of $88.97\%$.
-The vanilla version of the model also yields reasonably high Precision, Recall, and F1-score of $0.8979$, $0.8943$, and $0.8828$ respectively.
-In terms of top-$2$ and top-$3$ accuracy values, we observe the competence of transformer architectures like \textsc{SwinB} and \textsc{MaxViT}, with each achieving the highest top-$2$ and top-$3$ accuracy scores, respectively.
-Upon being equipped with the classifier block shown in Figure \ref{fig:classifier_block}, the \textsc{DenseNet201} model yields the highest top-$1$ accuracy and F1-score.
-In contrast, the \textsc{ResNext101\_32X8D} model demonstrates the best performance across all the other evaluation metrics.
+The \textsc{ResNet34} model yields the best performance with a top-$1$ accuracy of $94.97\%$.
+The vanilla version of the model also yields the highest top-$2$ accuracy, top-$3$ accuracy, Precision, Recall, and F1-scores of $97.23\%$, $98.23\%$, $0.9516$, $0.9497$, and $0.9491$ respectively.
+Upon being equipped with the classifier block shown in Figure \ref{fig:classifier_block}, the \textsc{EfficientNetV2S} model yields the highest top-$k$ accuracies and Recall.
+In contrast, the \textsc{ResNext101\_32X8D} and \textsc{DenseNet201} models demonstrate the best performance across Precision and F1-score metrics respectively.
 At this recess of the performance analysis, we consider the top-$1$ accuracy metric to be the most statistically significant metric.
-As evident in Table \ref{tab:tab2}, the \textsc{ResNext101\_32X8D} model lags behind the \textsc{InceptionV3} model when it comes to the top-$1$ accuracy value in both cases, which is why we adjudicate that the latter is the best-performing model.
+As evident in Table \ref{tab:tab2}, the vanilla models listed in the upper part's penultimate row and above lag behind the \textsc{ResNet34} model when it comes to the top-$1$ accuracy value (as well as the other metrics), which is why we adjudicate that \textsc{ResNet34} is the best-performing model.
+We hypothesize that residual connections in ResNets help preserve low-level edge and contour information through identity mappings, ensuring that crucial silhouette boundaries aren't lost as the network deepens, making them better at capturing subtle variations.

-It is noteworthy to point out that \textsc{MobileNetV2}, with only 3.5 million parameters, managed to surpass many of the other models in terms of performance.
-This indicates the suitability of this image classification task for lighter, low-latency models that can be used in mobile applications and embedded devices.
-We create a simple prototype Android application using Flutter to test the efficacy of \textsc{MobileNetV2} in classifying hand shadow puppet images from the phone's camera feed.
-Figure \ref{fig:app_screenshots} portrays the snapshots of the prototype application.